AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 Through data usage labels, you can manage what data is allowed to be shared through Segment Match.

-For more information on data usage labels, see the [data usage labels overview](https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/overview.html?lang=en#understanding-data-usage-labels).
+For a list of data usage labels and their definitions, see the [data usage labels glossary](https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/reference.html?lang=en#contract-labels).

 ## Segment Match end-to-end workflow